magento/magento2-page-builder/docs/extend-existing-content-type/overview.md

 ## Banner extension tutorial

-In this tutorial, you will extend the Banner content type by adding a new `max-height` style property to two of the Banner's existing appearances: `collage-left` and `collage-right`.
+In this tutorial, you will learn how to extend one of Page Builder's existing content types by adding a new `max-height` style property to the Banner's existing appearances.

 ![Page Builder Banner menu item](../images/extend-banner-menu.png){:width="815px" height="auto"}

 ## Banner extension steps

-These steps show the basic pattern for adding style properties using existing appearances to extend a content type:
+These steps show the basic pattern for adding style properties and form fields to existing content type appearances:

 ![Creating Custom Content Types](../images/extension-steps-overview.svg)

 1. **Create an extension module**: Create a basic module for your Banner extensions.
 2. **Extend appearances**: Extend the existing content type's configuration file by customizing an existing appearance with new style properties.
-3. **Extend forms**: Extend the existing content type's UI component form by adding new form fields and changing defaults for existing fields.
+3. **Extend forms**: Extend the existing content type's UI component form by adding new form fields and/or changing defaults for existing fields.

 ## Next